This week, Billionaire Chris Kirubi made a rather shocking confession.

 Psychologist and life coach Benjamin Zulu, believes that marriage is not a ticket to happiness.

 “You do not need to be married to be happy.
 If a marriage doesn’t make you happy, then it is not worth it.
 People should value the mission for their life, their reason for being on earth.
-This is what gives you deepest fulfillment.
+This is what gives you deepest fulfilment.
 Something you will describe as your greatest joy.
 Do not marry until you know who you are and what you want to be.
 Before settling down, you must know your talents and what you are passionate about.”

 According to Zulu, when a marriage fails its purpose and no longer makes you happy, just pack and leave.

 Bishop Thomas Wahome of the Helicopter of Christ Church says the Bible is very clear that on marriage, men should love their wives, and women, should respect their husbands.

 “From that perspective alone, a marriage begins on unequal terms.
 We as men started complicating it when we veered off the teaching in the Bible.
 But we are in modern times.
 Sometimes when the marriage is too toxic, I advise the couple to separate for a while.
 Why force a couple to live together then the next day, one kills the other?
 You should be with whoever makes you happy.
 As a pastor, my job is to offer advice, counselling and guidance, the decision remains yours.”